-Whether you plan your first small adventure or breaking an endurance record, preparation and mindset are
+Whether you plan your first small adventure or breaking an endurance record, preparation and mindset are crucial.

 First, I believe that everyone can take on an adventure and do a ride or run that is far longer than most people imagine.
 The hardest part is actually committing to it and just do it.
 Through regular sport, your fitness and mindset will improve to the point that you can then take on bigger challenges.

-However, if you want to break a record or want to participate in ultra racing, some more preparation, experience and
+However, if you want to break a record or want to participate in ultra racing, some more preparation, experience and fitness are needed.

 While fitness is important, I believe that the mindset gets far more important during long challenges over several weeks and only experience and training can get you to the point of enduring the pain and misery that is part of such an expedition.